Community complaint procedures

 3.3 Maintain respectful and reasonable conduct during the complaint process

 Effective complaint resolution depends on all parties behaving in a respectful and reasonable manner.
-While making or responding to a complaint can be stressful, the standards of behaviour required under the School Community Charter and Code of Conduct (employees only) continue to apply during the complaint process.
+While making or responding to a complaint can be stressful, the standards of behaviour required under the School Community Charter and the Code of ethics and conduct policy document (employees only) continue to apply during the complaint process.

 Managers must address any unacceptable, improper or unreasonable behaviour by a complainant or other party involved in the complaint that raises substantial health, safety, resource or equity issues.
 This behaviour includes: